Octostarco/rke2-installer/README.md

     ./deploy.sh test.ini
     ```

 3. If you have `kubectl` installed on your machine, you can use the kubeconfig file in `kubeconfs/test.yaml` to connect to the cluster.
+Otherwise, you can use the `kubectl` command from any of the control plane nodes.

     ```
     kubectl --kubeconfig kubeconfs/test.yaml get nodes